Cody Eakin: Professional

 Eakin began the 2011–12 season with the Washington Capitals' American Hockey League (AHL) affiliate, the Hershey Bears.
 On November 1, 2011, the Capitals called-up Eakin to their roster, and the following day, he made his NHL debut with in 13 minutes 19 seconds of ice time, but no points, in 5–4 overtime win over the visiting Anaheim Ducks.
 Eakin scored his first NHL goal on November 4 against Cam Ward of the Carolina Hurricanes.

-On June 22, 2012, during the 2012 NHL Entry Draft, Eakin was traded to the Dallas Stars (along with a second-round draft pick) in exchange for Mike Ribeiro.
+On June 22, 2012, during the 2012 NHL entry draft, Eakin was traded to the Dallas Stars (along with a second-round draft pick) in exchange for Mike Ribeiro.

 Eakin scored his first career Stanley Cup playoff goal on April 23, 2014, against Frederik Andersen of the Anaheim Ducks.
 The goal ended up being the game-winner in a 4–2 victory as the Stars tied the series at two games apiece.

 On December 16, 2016, Eakin was suspended for four games for charging New York Rangers' goaltender Henrik Lundqvist.

 Through injury and a lack of production, Eakin endured his worst season in the NHL during the 2016–17 campaign, scoring just 3 goals and 9 assists (12 points) in 60 games.

 On June 21, 2017, Eakin was left exposed by the Stars and chosen by the Vegas Golden Knights in the 2017 NHL Expansion Draft.
 In his first season with Vegas, Eakin scored 11 goals and 27 points in 80 games.
-The team fell in five games to Eakin's former club, the Capitals, in the 2018 Stanley Cup Finals.
+The team fell in five games to Eakin's former club, the Capitals, in the 2018 Stanley Cup Final.
 During the 2018 playoffs, Eakin scored 3 goals in 20 games.